 What is skin rash as an effect of biological therapy?

 In recent years, numerous pharmaceuticals have been produced that can block certain cell receptors.
 The most widely used, currently marketed targeted therapy pharmaceuticals are: Cetuximab (Erbitux), Panitumumab (Vectibix), Gefitinib (Iressa), Erlotinib (Tarceva), Trastuzumab (Herceptin), Lapatinib (Tyverb).
 While producing positive results in cancer treatment, these pharmaceuticals can cause unwanted side effects including skin reactions.
-A common reaction to targeted therapy is the appearance of inflammatory papules or pustules at hair follicles, especially in areas rich in sebaceous glands such as on the face and upper trunk.
-Papulopustular outbreaks or follicular rashes in response to treatment are ranked into four grades according to their intensity, which can vary.
+Common reactions to targeted therapy include the appearance of inflammatory papules or pustules at hair follicles, especially in areas rich in sebaceous glands such as the face and upper trunk.
+Reactions can vary, but can be serious, causing plaques, crustiness, pain, and burning.
 At the highest grade, the reactions can be very serious, causing plaques, crustiness, pain, and burning.

 How to treat skin reactions to targeted therapy